This savory Blue Cheese and Mushroom Pasta features penne noodles bathed in a creamy blue cheese sauce loaded with tender mushrooms.

 - Add heavy cream, half of blue cheese crumbles, Parmesan, and thyme.
 Stir to combine.
 Let simmer until liquid thickens to a sauce consistency. ~15 minutes.

-- While sauce is thickening, cook penne pasta according to package instructions.
+- While sauce is thickening, cook penne pasta to al dente according to package instructions.

 - Once sauce reaches desired thickness, add fresh ground pepper and salt to taste.

-- Drain pasta from water and add to the blue cheese sauce along with parsley.
+- Drain pasta from water and top the cooked pasta with blue cheese sauce along with parsley.
 Toss to combine.

 - Plate pasta and sprinkle with remaining blue cheese and serve.